General FAQs

 Evaluation FAQs

-No, your name is only entered in the drawing once.
-However, we encourage you to evaluate all education sessions you attend.
-The feedback you provide on the education sessions is useful to SNA and helps us determine the types of sessions to select for webinars and sessions at future conferences.
-The complete rules for the sweepstakes are available (Coming Soon)
+No, your name is entered into the drawing only once.
+However, we strongly encourage you to evaluate all educational sessions you attend.
+Your feedback is valuable to SNA and helps guide the selection of topics and formats for future webinars and conference sessions.

 Exhibit Hall FAQs